BYRIO/krita-webdoc-zh/README.md

 You will need to update the theme file to include all the languages you support.
 This is in the Theme > layout.html file.
 If you do a search for `language-selector-container` you should find out how this list is populated.
 Themes cannot be translated, so whatever text is used will appear for all languages.

-You will need to output all the languages again to see the updated langauge selector
+You will need to output all the languages again to see the updated language selector

 # Theme notes
 The theme is a customized version of the rtd theme.
 You can change out the logo image from the Theme > static > images folder.
 The custom language switcher logic is also custom.
 That is found in the Theme > static > js > theme.js file at the bottom.